-- The Board agrees to continue its policy of not discriminating against any employee on the basis of race, creed, religion, national origin, age, sex, marital status, or a disability that is unrelated to the individual's ability to perform the duties of a particular job or position in executing all provisions of this Agreement, but especially in respect to hiring, placement, and assignment of teaching personnel. - The Association agrees to continue to admit persons to the full rights of membership and to represent all employees without discrimination on the basis of race, creed, religion, national origin, age, sex, marital status, sexual orientation or a disability that is unrelated to the individual's ability to perform the duties of a particular job or position.
+- 1. The Board agrees to continue its policy of not discriminating against any employee on the basis of race, creed, religion, national origin, age, sex, marital status, height, weight, sexual orientation, or a disability that is unrelated to the individual's ability to perform the duties of a particular job or position in executing all provisions of this Agreement, but especially in respect to hiring, placement, and assignment of teaching personnel. - 2.
+The Association agrees to continue to admit persons to the full rights of membership and to represent all employees without discrimination on the basis of race, creed, religion, national origin, age, sex, marital status, height, weight, sexual orientation or a disability that is unrelated to the individual's ability to perform the duties of a particular job or position.